But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 We’re finding the max profit with one pass and constant space!

 Are we done?
 Let’s think about some edge cases.
-What if the stock value stays the same?
-What if the stock value goes down all day?
+What if the price stays the same?
+What if the price goes down all day?

-If the stock price doesn't change, the max possible profit is 0.
-Our function will correctly return that.
+If the price doesn't change, the max possible profit is 0.
+Our method will correctly return that.
 So we're good.

 But if the value goes down all day, we’re in trouble.
-Our function would return 0, but there’s no way we could break even if the price always goes down.
+Our method would return 0, but there’s no way we could break even if the price always goes down.

 How can we handle this?